 Unlike peptic ulcers, canker sores are small, shallow ulcers that occur in the mucous membranes of the mouth, such as the inner cheeks, lips, or the base of the gums.
 These ulcers are not caused by infection but may be linked to immune system dysfunction, hormonal changes, stress, and nutrient deficiencies (especially vitamin B12, folic acid, or iron).
 [13, 14]

 Canker sores typically present as painful, round or oval sores with a white or yellowish center and a red border.
-They tend to resolve on their own within one to two weeks but can recur periodically.
+They tend to resolve on their own within one to two weeks, but can recur periodically.
 While they are not as serious as peptic ulcers, canker sores can cause significant discomfort and disrupt normal eating and speaking.
 [13, 14]

 Figure 2.
 Canker sores